Find Affordable College Courses

 Read full report on Sociology at University of Akron Main Campus

-With a ranking of #9, University of Illinois at Chicago did quite well on this year’s most popular schools for sociology students working on their doctor’s degree.
-Located in the city of Chicago, UIC is a public school with a fairly large student population.
+University of Illinois at Chicago landed the #9 spot in the 2023 rankings for the most popular doctor’s degree sociology programs.
+Located in the city of Chicago, UIC is a public college with a fairly large student population.

 About 80% of the students majoring in sociology at the school are women while 20% are male.